PerFuchs/gfe_notebooks/README.md

-# Notebooks for the GFE experiments
+# Notebooks for Sortledton paper

-This repository contains the notebooks used to analyse and to generate the plots featured in the [GFE Driver](https://github.com/cwida/gfe_driver).
-Some notebooks are in the Jupyter format and some in Mathematica v12.1 (sorry!).
+This repository contains the Jupyter notebooks used to analyse and to generate the plots featured in the Sortledton paper.

-After downloading repository, fetch the database with the results from [Zenodo](https://zenodo.org/record/4534418) and place it into data/data21.sqlite3.
+After downloading repository, fetch the database with the results from [Zenodo](https://zenodo.org/record/) and place it into data/data21.sqlite3.
 It is a 600 MB database and it was a bit too much to store it in this repository.

 The content of this repository:

-* automerge.pl: a script to load the results of new executions of the [GFE Driver](https://github.com/cwida/gfe_driver) into the database data/data21.sqlite3.
+* automerge.pl: A script to load the results of new experiment executions into the database data/data21.sqlite3
+* pip_freeze.txt: Dependendencies for the Python environment and Jupyter.
+* generate-experiments.ipynb
+* block-size-analysis.ipynb: Notebook for analyis of the effect of different block sizes - Figures 4b and 7 in the paper.
+* graphalytics-microbenchmarks-access-patterns.ipynb: Notebooks for analysis of effect of different access patterns on Graphalyics kernel runtimes - Figures 4a, 4c and 8 in the paper.
-* bm.nb: the notebook (Mathematica) to generate the plot of Figure 9 in the paper.
+* insertions-throughput.ipynb: Notebook for analysis of edge insertion throughput of different data structures - Figure 9 in the paper.
-* example.ipynb: a sample notebook to analyse the results for the experiments with insertions in Jupyter.
-* gapbs_speedup.ipynb: to generate the plot of Figure 8 in the paper.
-This is the difference in completion time of the native algorithms shipped by Stinger, LLAMA and GraphOne versus those provided by the GAP BS.
-* graphalytics_data.ipynb: sample notebook to visualize the results of Graphalytics.
-* graphalytics_gen_table.ipynb: the notebook used to generate Table 3 in the paper, that is, the results from Graphalytics.
+* insertions-scalability.ipynb: Notebook for analysis of edge insertion scalability of different data structures - Figure 10 in the paper.
-* insertions.nb: the notebook (Mathematica) to generate the plot of Figure 6 in the paper.
+* mixed-throughput-and-memory.ipynb: Notebook for analysis of throughput and memory consumption over time of different data structures - Figure 11 in the paper.
-* pip_freeze.txt: dependendencies for the Python environment and Jupyter.
-* updates.nb: the notebook (Mathematica) to generate the plot of Figure 7 in the paper.
+* graphalytics-microbenchmarks-csr.ipynb: Notebook for analysis of Graphalytics kernel runtimes on different structures compared to CSR - Figure 12 in the paper.
-* views.sql: list of supplementary SQL views (already loaded in data/data21.sqlite3) to query the results of the experiments.